 The Moot Hall

 Located between All Saints Church and the top of Market Hill the overhanging clock marks the historic centre of the town.
-The Moot Hall has dominated the High Street in Maldon for hundreds of years.
-Originally built for the D'Arcy family in 1496, this building has seen various uses since it was obtained by the Borough in 1576.
+This is the Moot Hall that has dominated the High Street in Maldon for hundreds of years.
+Originally built for the D'Arcy family in 1420, this building has seen various uses since it was obtained by the Borough in 1576.

 The building was purchased to replace the the earlier Moot Hall premises which still stand on the corner of Silver Street and remained the seat of local government until the creation of the Maldon District Council in 1974.